THE LIVES WE TOUCH

 After her positive experience with the Center, she became more involved with the organization and around advocacy.
 CRC staff members quickly identified Martha’s leadership potential and invited her to join the Domestic Worker organizing movement.
 She actively participates and informs women about their rights in the workplace, fair wages, and empowerment.

 Accostumed to working full-time, Martha is now focusing on pursuing her dream to complete high school equivalency and to further her Spanish literacy through the Plazas Comunitarias program at Community Resource Center.
 Martha’s dream is to open her own business in a near future.

 Maria Yasmin Potes

-Maria Yasmin Potes was born in Colombia in 1972.
+Maria Yasmin Potes was born in Colombia.
 She was raised there for the first few years of her life, and attended school.
 At age of 16, Yasmin arrived in the United States where she would begin working and start to build her life here.
 During this time, she lived in Queens.
 She met her husband, Anthony Potes, and married in 1998.

 Yasmin and her husband continued to live together in Queens for some time.
 Yasmin worked sporadically, but she spent most of her time at home raising their three children.
 She has always hesitant to accept work, as it meant spending time away from her children.
 In 2010, Yasmin and her husband moved to Mamaroneck.
 By now, their children were older and required less parental attention.
 This meant Yasmin would have the opportunity to spend her time making new friends in the community, and take opportunities to improve herself.
 Eager to get involved and become an active part of the community, she began to search for such opportunities.
 Yasmin learned about the Community Resource Center through Anthony, then called the Hispanic Resource Center.
 She came in as a client, and began taking English classes, yoga classes, and many other classes that the Center has to offer.